refinedev/refine/documentation/docs/tutorial.md

 ## Introduction

-refine is a **Headless** React Framework, it does not include a UI Component by default.
+refine is a **headless** Framework, so it does not include UI Components by default.

 There are two ways to add UI elements to refine;